 However, the river element of the name is still under a lot of debate.
 There are those historians who refer to it as a livered which is a slow flowing water in the stream especially because of asignificant amount of weed that is growing in the area.
 Other historical interpretations tend to look at the mythical liver which may be similar to the loving bird.

 The origins of the city of Liverpool tend to date all the way back to the year 1207.
 This was the time in which King John went ahead to issue letters that had patents with the main aim of advertising the establishments that are now known as the new borough also referred to as Livpul.
 Right after the year 1235, the building of the castle of Liverpool was completed.
 The castle was build in the area where the monument of Victoria currently is today.
 However, in the year 1726, the castle was removed due to a number of different reasons.

 In the year 1715, there was the completion of the very first commercial wet dock in the city of Liverpool.
 The completionwas made on the Mersey River which is commonly known as the Thomas Steer Dock.
 The dock was came in handy since it was able to accommodate around 100 ships.
 It was the original tidal basin that could be accessed directly from the river, and in the year 1737, it was readily available via the canning dock.

 The Liverpool grew to become a wealthy city having most of the major buildings that were constructed with the primary aim of showing this.
-Also, Manchester and Liverpool became the very first towns to have an intercity rail link that was very advantageous to traders and people who were transporting their commodities to different areas.
+Also, Liverpool and Liverpool became the very first towns to have an intercity rail link that was very advantageous to traders and people who were transporting their commodities to different areas.

 Next Post: Things to do in Liverpool